 Apply for a building permit

-A building permit is a document issued by a registered building surveyor to signify that the plans and documentation for the proposed work meets requirements for health, safety and structural soundness under the Building Code of Australia, the Building Act 1993 and the Building Regulations 2006.
+A building permit is a document issued by a registered building surveyor to signify that the plans and documentation for the proposed work meets requirements for health, safety and structural soundness under the Building Code of Australia, the Building Act 1993 and the Building Interim Regulations 2017.

 Building permits can be obtained through Council or a registered private building surveyor.
 A private surveyor carries out the same functions as the Council surveyor including assessment of the application, inspections and issuing all relevant paperwork.